harish-shivaram/shilly-jekyll/_books/2020-01-31-the-windup-girl.md

 There are so many new concepts in the book like "Kink-Springs", the successor to batteries and motors.
 These springs are "wound" using beasts genetically designed for the purpose.
 The springs are then used to drive things like dirigibles, cars or even elevators.

-A spectacular book and a true-bluie science fiction which makes the reader wonder and think.
+A spectacular book and a true-blue science fiction which makes the reader wonder and think.
 A must read.